 The following treatment plans may be suggested depending on the underlying cause.

-- Get the recommended regular dental scaling once every six months.
+- Get the recommended regular dental scalingiXA dental procedure involving the removal of plaque and tartar from teeth and below the gumline once every six months.

-- If the child is experiencing symptoms of gingivitis such as swollen or bleeding gums along with bad breath, an additional session of scaling and root planning can help get rid of the problem.
+- If the child is experiencing symptoms of gingivitis such as swollen or bleeding gums along with bad breath, an additional session of scaling and root planingiXA restorative procedure to prevent dental damage by smoothing of roots of teeth and helping gums reattach can help get rid of the problem.

 - If the child has cavities or other improper dental fillings, get proper fillings for your child.

-- If your child exhibits mouth breathing, get them examined by an otolaryngologist to rule out enlarged adenoids or infected tonsils.
-Seek the doctor’s guidance if surgical removal is recommended (6).
+- If your child exhibits mouth breathing, get them examined by an otolaryngologistiXA doctor who specializes in ears, nose, throat, head, and neck to rule out enlarged adenoids or infected tonsils.
+Seek the doctor’s guidance if surgical removal is recommended (8).

 - If the child seems dehydrated, ensure immediate medical attention.
 You can read more about dehydration in children